What run group should I choose?

 For all experience levels, patience, courtesy and respect towards fellow drivers are expected and required.

 Advanced: Drivers with 25+ events.
 At this stage it is all about not being in the way because your skills match those on track with you.
 It is expected that drivers in advanced not be an impediment to other cars on track.
+Passing is allowed anywhere with a point by.
 Hallmarks of an advanced driver include the following:

 Thanks for reading and we hope you agree with our ideas regarding driver classification.